Meeting Pattern

 Description

-The workshop will engage environmental, chemistry and biology teachers and biotechnology and food science instructors in hands-on, inquiry-based lessons focused on integrating the science of modern food production into their classrooms and career technical education programs.
+Engages you in hands-on, inquiry-based lessons focused on integrating the science of modern food production into your classroom and career technical education program.
+Geared toward environmental, chemistry and biology teachers and biotechnology and food science instructors.

-- Investigating techniques of modern farming practices on soil and water system.
+- Investigate techniques of modern farming practices on soil and water system.

-- Exploring the scientific basis of biotechnology uses in agriculture.
+- Explore the scientific basis of biotechnology uses in agriculture.

-- Producing biofuels to understand how fuel production mitigates climate change and increases energy independence.
+- Produce biofuels to understand how fuel production mitigates climate change and increases energy independence.

-- Understanding the impact of food production on environmental issues and sustainability.
+- Understand the impact of food production on environmental issues and sustainability.

-- Increasing awareness of careers in the industry.
+- Increase awareness of careers in the industry.

-- Utilizing food science techniques that can be integrated into the classroom.
+- Utilize food science techniques that can be integrated into your classroom.

 The two-day workshop will include protocols for making biodiesel (from soybeans) and ethanol (from corn) in the classroom, a trip to an ethanol plant, dinner with industry professionals and researchers, and activities on biotechnology, water quality, soil health, food science & modern farming practices.